 Controlled deer hunt validations are for antlered or antlerless deer, except a portion are for antlered deer only in WMUs 76A, 76B, 76C, 76D, 76E, 77B and 77C.
 Applicants to these WMUs do not specify their preferred validation type.
 Your Licence Summary will indicate which validation type you were randomly drawn for.

-WMU 77A has unique administration of its controlled deer hunt seasons.
-Please contact the local NDMNRF District office for more information.
+WMU 77A is a federal military base and has unique access permission requirements.
+Please contact your local MNRF work centre for more information.

 Attention hunters:

 Mandatory Hunter Reporting Requirements